|Hummus-rich garden soil|

 I read a book recently by Steve Solomon and Erica Reinheimer called “The Intelligent Gardener; Growing Nutrient-Dense Food” that does a nice job of giving all the details about how minerals affect the tilth of the soil and the ability of the soil to support healthy, robust plants.
 Steve is the guy that founded Territorial Seed Company.

 The minerals and nutrients we should be concerned about are calcium (Ca), magnesium (Mg), potassium (K), sodium (Na), phosphorous (P), sulfur (S), iron (Fe), copper (Cu), manganese (Mn), boron (B), Zinc (Zn), cobalt (Co), selenium (Se), silicon (Si) and molybdenum (Mo).
 There are also other trace minerals that plants and our body needs.
-It is a good idea to include Azomite or kelp to your garden each year to supply the additional trace minerals.
+It is a good idea to include Azomite or kelp to your garden quarterly during the growing season to supply the additional trace minerals.
+I add 1 tablespoon per plant and water in.

 Steve recommends getting a detailed soil analysis at the get-go.
 For those just beginning to work with re-mineralization of the soil, he recommends Logan Labs for the testing.
 You can get all the information you need on collecting the sample and sending off to the lab at http://www.loganlabs.com/get-started.html.
 Steve recommends the standard sample test.
 At the moment the cost is $25.
 They can also do a particle size distribution (clay, sand, silt) for an additional cost if you have been curious what your garden's soil type is.